jackfranklin/the-refactoring-tales/chapters/1-tabs.md

 ## Merging the branches

 Right now we have two branches in our code, the `if(active)` part and the event handler.
 I'd really like to try and get these into one, or at least make the branches as small as possible.
-Right now they still have duplication, they noth call `activateTab` and `activateLink`.
+Right now they still have duplication, they both call `activateTab` and `activateLink`.
 I'd really like to abstract that out into another function, but right now the obvious step isn't that obvious.
-Sometimes you'll reach a point like this when you're coding, where you know waht you need to do or want to do, but the step isn't obvious.
+Sometimes you'll reach a point like this when you're coding, where you know what you need to do or want to do, but the step isn't obvious.
 Often you'll have to make another change, to make the new change easier.
 In their book [Refactoring](http://refactoring.com/), Martin Fowler and Kent Beck put this nicely:

 > When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.

-Although this quote talks about new features, what it efffectively says is that if you need to make a change, but that change is proving tough to make, make other changes such that your original change is easy.
+Although this quote talks about new features, what it effectively says is that if you need to make a change, but that change is proving tough to make, make other changes such that your original change is easy.

 I realised after some thinking that the bit of code making this change difficult is this bit: